All Scripture quotations are from the 1901 American Standard Version unless otherwise noted.

 NET – 20:5 (The rest of the dead did not come to life until the thousand years were finished.)
 This is the first resurrection.

 The “rest of the dead” are those who are dead spiritually and remain dead.
 All of us are dead spiritually until we come to faith in Christ.
-Thus those who “came to life” are those who were once dead, but came to life spiritually because of our faith in Christ.
+Thus those who “came to life” are those who were once dead, but came to life spiritually because of their faith in Christ.
 Again, this is the “first resurrection.”
 Therefore, “the rest of the dead,” are those who remain spiritually dead, and thus, are not part of the “first resurrection.”

 Therefore, their resurrection, the one spoken of here (“did not come to life until…”), has to be a physical resurrection.
 This resurrection doesn’t occur until after “the thousand years are finished.”
 That is, it doesn’t occur until the end of the Church age when Jesus returns in judgment.

-So to be clear, the “first resurrection” refers to believers and is a spiritual resurrection (at the point of regeneration), and the other resurrection refers to unbelievers and is a physical resurrection.
+So to be clear, the “first resurrection” refers to believers and is a spiritual resurrection (at the point of conversion and regeneration), and the other resurrection refers to unbelievers and is a physical resurrection.
 Of course, both believers and unbelievers experience a physical resurrection, but in this context, the Apostle John is distinguishing between the spiritual resurrection of believers and the physical resurrection of unbelievers.

 Many object that the type of resurrection in this passage must be the same in both cases.
 So if the “rest of the dead” have a physical resurrection, then those who “came to life” must also be referring to a physical resurrection.
 However, that’s an unwarranted assumption, because unbelievers do not have a spiritual resurrection, only a physical resurrection.
 That’s the only “life” that they will ever know.
 Therefore, when John says that the “rest of the dead did not come to life until….,” he’s speaking of the only kind of “life” that unbelievers will ever know — which is a physical resurrection of judgment (Rev 20:11-15).